Leni52/ImageFileValidation/README.md

 # ImageFileValidation

-Implementation of chain of responsibility design pattern in .NET6, through the example of image upload.
+Implementation of chain of responsibility design pattern in .NET6, through the example of validating uploaded image.